DrakirL/DrakirL.github.io/p10/class/cleric.md

 If you roll a 1, the prayer is immidiately answered as the deity directly intervenes, briefly appearing to provide the assistance you prayed for. <br>
 The GM decides how the intervention takes form.
 Usually, creating the effects of any one Spell you know or a Divine Spell the GM's choice is appropriate.
 <br><br>
-If your deity does intervene, you cannot use this feature to make it intervene again for rest of the adventure.
+If your deity does intervene, you cannot use this feature to make it intervene again for remainder of the adventure.

 ### Level 5: Subclass Feature
 You gain the Level 5 Feature of your chosen Cleric Subclass.